If Not for You (album): Promotion

 Newton-John made several appearances on television programs across Europe and her homeland Australia between 1971 and 1972.
-She also made an appearance on The Dean Martin Show, singing "If" and a medley featuring "Just a Little Lovin'" / "True Love" with Dean Martin, which became her first performance in the United States.
+She also made an appearance on The Dean Martin Show, singing "If" (a cover of a ballad originated earlier in 1971 by the group Bread) and a medley featuring "Just a Little Lovin'" / "True Love" with Dean Martin, which became her first performance in the United States.

 In 1972, she embarked on a tour across Europe and Japan with Cliff Richard to promote If Not for You and Olivia, known as The Cliff Richard Show / If Not for You Tour.
 Olivia performed some songs and also sang backing vocals on Cliff's songs with Pat Carroll.
 Richard performances were released on the Cliff Richard Live! album.

 She also made performances on Richard's program It's Cliff Richard and starred with him in the special Getaway with Cliff and the film The Case, all broadcast on BBC.

 Singles

 "If Not for You", the title track, was released as the lead single.
 The song peaked at number six on the UK Singles Charts and number fourteen on Australia's Go-Set singles chart.
 It was also an unexpected hit in North America, peaking at number twenty-five on the US Billboard Hot 100 and number eighteen on Canada's RPM top singles chart.
 The single was Newton-John's first number one on the US Top Easy Listening chart (now Hot Adult Contemporary Tracks).

 The second and last single, "Banks of the Ohio", was another success in the United Kingdom (peaking at number six) and Australia (Newton-John's first number one hit in the country), but failed to reach the top forty in Canada and United States, peaking at number sixty-six and ninety-four, respectively.

 To promote the album and Newton-John's image, the promotional singles "If You Could Read My Mind" (with "It's So Hard to Say Goodbye" as the B-side) and "Love Song" (with "If" as the B-side) were released in selected European countries.

 A German language version of "Banks of the Ohio", titled "Unten Am Fluss, Der Ohio Heisst", was also released.